This is our gay guide to the Amalfi Coast including best places to stay, where to go out, best restaurants and awesome things to do.

 Gay bars and clubs on the Amalfi Coast

-Gay travellers here should be warned that the Amalfi Coast is not really a party destination and so there's not much of a gay scene in the area.
+Gay travelers here should be warned that the Amalfi Coast is not really a party destination and so there's not much of a gay scene in the area.
 Having said that, we found one gay bar in the main town of Positano.
 If you're looking to party, you'll want to head to the nearest big city, which is Naples (around 1.5/2 hours drive away).
+Note that The Basement sadly closed its doors for good in 2022.

-- Macho Lato in Naples: Macho Lato is one of the best gay clubs in Naples, spread out over two different levels.
-On the first floor is a cruising area, a sex box and darkroom, while the top floor has a lounge and game zone.
-Macho Lato is particularly popular with the bear crowd.
-It's only open on Saturday evenings from 11pm until around 4am and is located at Via Abate Minichini 62.
+- Cactus Club in Naples: Cactus is one of the best gay clubs in Naples, spread out over two different levels.
+On the first floor is a cruising area, a sex box, and a darkroom, while the top floor has a lounge and game zone.
+Cactus is particularly popular with the bear crowd.
+It's only open on Saturday evenings from 11 pm until around 4 am and is located at Via Leopoldo Rodino' 8 – Piazza Portanova.

 Best restaurants on the Amalfi Coast